ctc-oss/fapolicy-analyzer/CONTRIBUTING.md

 Note: There may be some additional build-time requirements.
 See [the development wiki page](https://github.com/ctc-oss/fapolicy-analyzer/wiki/Development) for more details.

-## More Resources

-## Getting Help
-Feel free to ask a question or start a discussion in the [Discussion](https://github.com/ctc-oss/fapolicy-analyzer/discussions)

-See the [Wiki](https://github.com/ctc-oss/fapolicy-analyzer/wiki) for more resources.

 ### Before Submitting a Pull Request

 -   Clone the repository